LAST UPDATED: November 2022

 https://www.hideouttheatre.com/code-of-conduct - “Student Handbook & Safety Contract.”
 Improv Cincinnati.

-https://royalcourttheatre.com/code-of-behaviour - “Public Theater Code of Conduct.”
+https://royalcourttheatre.com/about-us/code-of-conduct - “Public Theater Code of Conduct.”
 The Public.

 https://publictheater.org/about/code-of-conduct2